HsienYu/RPi_SyncLooper/README.md

   setup:
   git clone or download files
-  execute install.sh file in superuser mode
+  make the file can be executed: sudo chmod +x install.sh then execute install.sh file in root mode(sudo su)

   setup all pi in same network: